Peroxide Forming Chemicals

 - Do not evaporate containers that held peroxide forming compounds to dryness for reuse unless it is known that the chemical was peroxide-free.

 - Inspect containers of peroxide forming chemicals frequently, looking for signs of precipitation, stratification of liquid, crystal formation or other irregularities.
 Note: the presence of any of these signs indicates the potential for a shock sensitive container.
 Do not move the container and contact Environmental Health & Safety at 254-710-2900 as soon as possible.

 - After each use, carefully wipe the container neck, cap and threads with a cloth before resealing.

 |Unopened chemicals from manufacturer:

 |Chemicals in Table A

 |Inhibited chemicals in Table C

 Peroxide-forming liquid chemicals which have not been tested for peroxides must be evaluated as follows:

 Visually inspect all peroxide-forming chemicals before any further evaluation.
 Containers that exhibit any unusual visual characteristics, such as the examples listed below, should be assumed to contain dangerous levels of peroxides and should not be disturbed.
-Notify Risk management, who will assist in the further evaluation.
-If there is any doubt about the safety of handling a chemical container, notify Risk Management immediately.
+Notify Environmental Health & Safety, who will assist in the further evaluation.
+If there is any doubt about the safety of handling a chemical container, notify Environmental Health & Safety (254-710-2900) immediately.

 - Crystallization (around the cap or in the liquid)